egedursun/bimod-lab/README.md

 - [ ] Implement the SQL data source integration & management.
 - [ ] Implement the NOSQL data source integration & management.
 - [ ] Refine ideas regarding the dashboard page & management.
+- [ ] Agent tool pipelines must be chainable to be able to use multiple tools one after another, prompt must include specifiers such as "use tool" or "respond", etc.
+- [ ] There must be limits for "how many times the same tool can be reached one after another", and "how many different tools can be piped one after another".
+- [ ] Discuss the "github repo integration" and assitant interpretation module.
 ---